laxatzi/100-days-of-code/log.md

 ### Day 38  March 24 Sunday

+**Today's Progress**:

 Read about the overflow property and CSS Counters on MDN.
 Created a mobile app layout with flebox.  ###March 25  is National Day where I live (Greece) and was spent on festivals, family gatherings and history articles reading.
 I'll make up for lost time tomorrow.

+### Day 39 March 26 Tuesday

+**Today's Progress**:

+Built a responsive website with flexbox, similar to the one I built the previous days following along the flexbox.io project.

+**Thoughts**:
+Rebuilding the same or a similar website seems repetitive and boring but repetition helps the learning process.